 Driveways must not be paved unless specifically requested.
 If it is not clearly stated in the application you submit, driveways are considered to be gravel.

-The Saco River Corridor Act states that “no privately-owned pier, dock, or float shall extend more than 10% of the width of the river at any time or extend into the water more than 10 feet perpendicular to the shore, whichever is less; and shall be temporary and capable of seasonal removal.”
+The Saco River Corridor Act states that on the Ossipee, Little Ossipee, and freshwater portion of the Saco River, “no privately-owned pier, dock, or float shall extend more than 10% of the width of the river at any time or extend into the water more than 10 feet perpendicular to the shore, whichever is less; and shall be temporary and capable of seasonal removal.”
 Any docks that do not meet this requirement may be in violation of the Saco River Corridor Act.

 Please mail the Notice of Completion of Construction Form (included with the original permit) to our office.
 If you need additional copies of this form, please contact the office or download the Notice of Completion of Construction Form.
 Once we receive the form, commission staff will plan to visit your site in order to perform a compliance check.
 We may not always call first or notify you when we plan to visit your site.
 If you would like to be present for the compliance check, please indicate so on the form before you return it.

 Any person who holds a permit may ask for additional time to complete permitted activities if it is necessary.
-The commission may grant up to two additional years.
-However, it is important to remember that at the time of the extension review, the commission will be adhering to the most current regulations.
+The Commission may grant up to two additional years.
+However, it is important to remember that at the time of the extension review, the Commission will adhere to the most current regulations.
 In the event there has been a change since your original approval date, new laws could affect your project.
 The most important thing to remember is to simply call the office with any changes or questions.
 Commission staff are here to help make the permit process a simple one.

-Our responsibility is to project the public health, safety, and quality of life for the state of Maine through our regulation process.
-There are fines in place ranging from $200 to $10,000 for those who do not comply with the Saco River Corridor Act.
-All monies collected by this commission, as a result of a violation, are deposited directly into the General Fund of the state of Maine and do not benefit this agency.
+Our responsibility is to protect the public health, safety, and quality of life for the state of Maine through our regulation process.
+There are fines ranging from $200 to $10,000 for those who do not comply with the Saco River Corridor Act.
+All monies collected by this Commission, as a result of a violation, are deposited directly into the General Fund of the State of Maine and do not benefit this agency.